a1x9jb4n0w/simplinux-daemon/README.md

 # simplinux-daemon

-hangs with the socket listenning on :31254
+hangs with the socket on port 31254, on a connection sends "Hello" and close the connection ( test : telnet 127.0.0.1 31254 )

+if launched by root receives key events, chars are written to ./backkey